borntofrappe/react-practice/nextjs-tutorial/README.md

 }
 ```

-The function is run every time a request is performed and receives information regarding the request through the `context` parameter
+The function runs every time a request is performed and receives information regarding the request through the `context` parameter

-Outside of pre-rendering, it is finally possible to render data on the client side, client-side rendering, retrieving external data when the page loads. nextjs provides `swr` as a hook to fetch data on the client side.
+Outside of pre-rendering, it is finally possible to render data on the client side, client-side rendering, retrieving external data when the page loads.
+Next.js provides `swr` as a hook to fetch data on the client side (not explored in the demo).

 ## Dynamic routes

-- pages with `pages/*.js` files

-- page content with external data and `getStaticProps`

-- pages with external data and dynamic URLs
+It is possible to create pages with components in the `pages` folder.

+It is possible to fetch data through `getStaticProps`.

-The idea is to generate pages for the posts in the `posts` folder.
+It is also possible to generate pages based on data, for instance pages for every markdown file in the `posts` folder.

-Create `pages/posts/[id].js`, square brackets describing nextjs concept for dynamic routes

-Write an exporting function for the page describing blog posts.
+Create a component in `pages/posts/[id].js`.

 ```jsx
 export default function Post() {